TU-Wien-dataLAB/Grader-Service/README.md

     c.LocalAutogradeExecutor.base_input_path = os.path.expanduser(os.path.join(service_dir, "convert_in"))
     c.LocalAutogradeExecutor.base_output_path = os.path.expanduser(os.path.join(service_dir, "convert_out"))

-The `<token>` has to be the same value as in the JupyterHub token specified earlier.
+The `<token>` has to be the same value as the JupyterHub service token specified earlier.
 The `grader_service_dir` directory has to be an existing directory with appropriate permissions to let the grader service read and write from it.

-Then we can start the grader service by specifying the config file as such:
+Then the grader service can be started by specifying the config file as such:

     grader-service -f <grader_service_config.py>